School-of-Code-HQ/Clean-Code/README.md

 ## **Naming Conventions**

+### WHY NAMING CONVENTIONS ARE IMPORTANT:

+Using descriptive names revels the intention of the code and reduces the effort needed to read that code and understand what it is doing.

-### Always use meaningful and descriptive names for variables and functions.
+Remember to always use meaningful and descriptive names for variables and functions.

 #### Function Names

+See example below of good and bad names in functions:

 **Bad:**